 He bred the dogs solely for hunting and bolting foxes from the quarries.

-Jack Russell Terriers are medium-sized dog breeds with compact, muscular bodies.
+Jack Russell Terrier is a medium-sized dog breed with compact, muscular bodies.
 The coat’s colors are predominantly white with black or tan markings.

 Temperament and behaviors

 This breed of dog is intelligent, athletic, and fearless.

 You need to note that this breed loves digging because of its natural hunting instincts.

 Additionally, the Jack Russell terrier loves working and constant exercises.

 Consequently, if bored and not well stimulated, the Jack Russell terrier can, in turn, be destructive.

 This breed of dog is not perfect for the apartment since he loves exercising and exploring new areas.

 Additionally, this breed of dog is untrustworthy without a leash as she can develop a mind of its own.
 Further, this dog breed doesn’t do well with other pets at home, for example, cats or Guinea pigs.
 Mostly the jack Russell perceives them as prey.